 A suitable welding procedure is usually determined by productivity and quality requirements rather than the need to control distortion.
-Nevertheless, the welding process, technique and sequence do influence the distortion level.
+But it must be ensured that the welding process, technique and sequence do influence the distortion level.

 2.1.2 Weld Distortion: